jackmaden/philosophybreak/src/pages/articles/hannah-arendt-on-standing-up-to-the-banality-of-evil/index.md

     </div>
 </div>

-In relation to something as heinous as the crimes of Nazi Germany, this uncomfortable conclusion caused quite a stir in Arendt’s day.
-It implied the crimes of Nazi Germany were not the responsibility of a handful of twisted men.
-Those men kickstarted it, but society enabled it: a lack of empathetic critical thinking, a desensitization, a human susceptibility to totalitarianism — this is what led to the murder of millions.

-Arendt had Nazi Germany as her template, but argued systemic oppression and the gradual normalization of evil can occur anywhere, any time, and at any scale.

-Can you think of anything you’re desensitized to today?

 ## Standing up to evil’s banality

-<span class="big-letter">A</span>rendt’s 1963 book <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0143039881/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0143039881&linkId=cd83ff0ef041e75e7777bc9883b92fa6">Eichmann in Jerusalem: A Report on the Banality of Evil</a> remains a fascinatingly relevant read, delving deeply into the systems that drive our moral standards and consequent behavior.
-Her view on evil’s banality suggests its antidote begins in active, empathetic thinking.
+<span class="big-letter">A</span>rendt’s 1963 book <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0143039881/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0143039881&linkId=cd83ff0ef041e75e7777bc9883b92fa6">Eichmann in Jerusalem: A Report on the Banality of Evil</a> remains a fascinatingly relevant and disturbing read.

+While at the time many criticized Arendt for seemingly letting Eichmann off the hook and placing the blame on society at large, Arendt argued this was a misreading of her position.

+Eichmann as an individual was fully responsible for his monstrous actions, Arendt thought: she repeatedly declared him a war criminal and supported his death sentence.
+What she was startled by and alerting us to was the _nature_ of his monstrosity.
+He was not a Demon from Hell; he was a shallow, unthinking person in human society.

+Arendt went on to explore this connection between thought and morality in subsequent works, asking in <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0143039881/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0143039881&linkId=cd83ff0ef041e75e7777bc9883b92fa6">The Life of the Mind</a> whether

+>the activity of thinking as such, the habit of examining whatever happens to come to pass or to attract attention, regardless of results and specific content, [could] be among the conditions that make men abstain from evil-doing or even actually ‘condition’ them against it?

+While she died before completing <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0143039881/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0143039881&linkId=cd83ff0ef041e75e7777bc9883b92fa6">The Life of the Mind</a>, Arendt provided compelling insight into her position in a 1964 letter to Gershom Scholem:

+>It is indeed my opinion now that evil is never ‘radical’, that it is only extreme, and that it possesses neither depth nor any demonic dimension.
+It can overgrow and lay waste the whole world precisely because it spreads like a fungus on the surface...
+Only the good has depth that can be radical.

+In other words: evil spreads through shallow passivity, a lack of interest in engaging beyond the surface; a deep and compassionate fighting spirit is needed to keep goodness alive. _Thinking carefully for ourselves_ provides a raft by which to navigate the daily waves of information, custom, and circumstance.

+Indeed, evil’s banality suggests its antidote begins in active, empathetic thinking.
 By being sensitive to different viewpoints and scrutinizing everything we might otherwise adopt or conform to unconsciously, we can be guided by reason, rather than misled by rhetoric or propaganda.

-In other words, it is only through _thinking for ourselves_ that we avoid drowning in the tidal wave of information, custom, and circumstance the world throws at us.
-It’s not easy, but by practicing philosophy — by actively, carefully considering matters from multiple perspectives — we can weigh things and take responsibility for our judgements and behaviors _independently_, rather than risk becoming an unthinking enabler of principles we wouldn’t necessarily subscribe to, if only we took the time to think about them.
+It’s not always easy, but by approaching life _philosophically_ — by actively, carefully considering matters from multiple perspectives — we can weigh things and take responsibility for our judgments and behaviors _independently_, rather than risk becoming an unthinking enabler of principles we wouldn’t necessarily subscribe to, if only we took the time to think about them.

+## What do you make of Arendt’s banality of evil?

+- Do you agree with Arendt’s assessment that there is nothing radical about evil — that it arises through a failure of empathetic imagination?
+- Is critical thinking a way to protect against evil?
+- Or do evil’s roots go deeper than Arendt supposes?

+## Learn more about Arendt’s philosophy

-To ensure your thoughts are always stimulated, and to learn more about the work of brilliant philosopher Hannah Arendt, we’ve put together a reading list of [the best six books by and about Arendt](/reading-lists/hannah-arendt/).
-Check it out by hitting the banner below now.
+<span class="big-letter">I</span>f you’re interested in learning more about the brilliant, challenging, and insightful work of Hannah Arendt, I’ve put together a reading list of [the best six books by and about Arendt](/reading-lists/hannah-arendt/):

 <a class="reading-list cta" href="/reading-lists/hannah-arendt/">
     <img class="title-img" src="./hannah-arendt.jpeg"/>